Why do I get bees every year?

 - you could have honeycomb from previous bees that have now left.
 This will attract other bees to the site.

 There is a swarm of bees in my garden.
 What should I do?

-They are usually not aggressive.
+They aren't usually aggressive.
 However, it is best to keep children and pets safely indoors.
-Do not try to scare the bees away by waving your arms wildly at them or throwing water at them as this is liable to aggravate them.
+Don't try to scare the bees away by waving your arms at them or throwing water at them as they may get angry.

 Swarms usually move off to a permanent site within a few hours.
-If the bees are easily accessible, a local bee keeper may be willing to remove the swarm.
+If the bees are easy to get to, a local bee keeper may be able to remove the swarm.

 I have seen little mounds of earth and small bees tunnelling in my garden.
 What are they?

 These are most likely to be solitary Mining bees.
-Every Spring the females excavate tunnels as nests in which they lay eggs.
-Each egg is laid in a cell and is provisioned with a ball of pollen mixed with nectar.
-At the top of the tunnel, there is a mound of excavated soil, somewhat like a worm cast, and sometimes you can see the females sitting on the mound sunning themselves.
-These bees will not harm you and help pollination.
+Every Spring the females dig tunnels as nests where they lay eggs.
+Each egg is laid in a cell with a ball of pollen mixed with nectar.
+At the top of the tunnel, there is a mound of soil, and sometimes you can see the females sitting on the mound sunning themselves.
+These bees won't harm you and help pollination.

 I have seen lots of very small bees flying close to the ground.
 What are they?

 These are most likely to be solitary bees.